changelab-hq/jason/README.md

 - `middleware` - Passed directly to `configureStore` with additional Jason middleware

 ## Usage
-Jason provides two custom hooks to access functionality.
+Jason provides three custom hooks to access functionality.

 ### useAct
 This returns an object which allows you to access actions which both update models on the server, and perform an optimistic update to the Redux store.